MOHAMAD-ALDEBS/Bank-Management-System/README.md

 ## Database Setup
 - The SQLite database file (`bank.db`) is included in the project.
-- If needed, you can create a new database using SQLite tools and configure the connection in the application settings.

-## Screenshots
-_Add screenshots of the login page, customer dashboard, admin panel, etc._

 ## Future Improvements
 - Implement **two-factor authentication (2FA)** for added security.
 - Introduce **report generation** for customer and transaction analytics.
 - Add **multi-language support** for wider accessibility.

-## Contribution
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License
-This project is licensed under the **MIT License**.

 ---